pbrucla/ctf-dev-container/README.md

 4. The terminal should prompt you to "Continue Working in GitHub Codespaces".
 Select this option.
 5. It will them prompt you for the instance type for your codespace.
 Select `2 cores, 8 GB RAM, 32 GB storage` and this will start up a new GitHub Codespace.
 You are now ready to start using the container!

+To access a previously created codespace, type `ctrl + shift + p` and type `Codespaces: Connect to Codespace...`.
+This will show you a list of your codespaces and you can select the one you want to resume.
+Similarly, in order to shut down a codespace, type `ctrl + shift + p` and type `Codespaces: Stop Current Codespace`.
+This will stop the codespace and you will not be charged for it.
+To delete a Codespace, type `ctrl + shift + p` and type `Codespaces: Delete Codespace...`.
+This will delete the codespace and you will not be charged for it.

 ## Tools
 Currently, the container comes with the following list of tools.
 If you would like to see a tool added, please open an issue or submit a pull request!
 You can also add your own tools by running.